emmaod1999/bank_at_risk_nature/README.md

 - An empty sheet has been included for formatting purposes
 - The EXIOBASE depository is also not included and can be downloaded (IOT_2022_ixi.zip) here: https://zenodo.org/records/5589597
 - Put the EXIOBASE zipfile in the exiobase_download_online folder in the Data depository (/src/banks_at_risk/Data/exiobase_download_online/)

+## Expected output
+- The results figures in the main text should be generated in "Data/Value at Risk Figures/"
+- the bank-level sector heatmap figure available in the supplementary materials should be generated in "Data/Value at Risk Figures/Sector"
+- the significance values should be generated in "Data/Value at Risk Figures/Value at Risk Significance" as excel files